FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

-Fixed are mounted permanently to the wall of the shower unit.
-Some fixed showerheads are mounted in such a way that the height can be adjusted to accommodate different people.
+They're mounted permanently to the wall of the shower unit.
+Some fixed showerheads are mounted in such a way that the height can be adjusted.

-Hand-held are connected to the wall by a flexible tube or hose, allowing a range of motion.
-Hand-held showerheads most often hang on a fixed-mount bracket, which can sometimes be fixed low on the wall to adhere to the principles of universal design.
-Hand-held showerheads are also useful for bathing children and pets, and they make cleaning the shower and tub easy.
+These are connected to the wall by a flexible tube or hose, allowing a range of motion.
+Hand-held showerheads most often hang on a fixed-mount bracket, which can hang low or high on the wall depending on your needs.
+They're also useful for bathing children and pets, and they make cleaning the shower and tub easy.